prateushsharma/iiest_intern_work/README.md

  # 17 -` go to https://remix.ethereum.org/ ` now we are going to deploy the contract
  ## ` create a new work space `
  ## `in contracts folder create a new file`
- ## ` copy paste the contract- you can find contract un components/Contracts/IIEST.sol `
+ ## ` copy paste the contract- you can find contract in components/Contracts/IIEST.sol `
  ## ` compile it - note set the compiler version to 0.8.0 , after compiling copy the ABI and store it `
  ![Ganache](ignore_images/ignore_image_17.png)